NFL playoffs 2022: Game time, TV schedule, streaming, picks and more

-The Cincinnati Bengals head to Nashville to take on the Tennessee Titans at 4:30 p.m.
-ET while the San Francisco 49ers travel to Green Bay to take on the Packers at 8:15 p.m. on Saturday for the NFL’s Divisional Round.
+The Los Angeles Rams head to sunny Tampa to take on the Buccaneers at 3 p.m. while the Buffalo Bills travel to Arrowhead Stadium Sunday to take on the Kansas City Chiefs at 6:40 p.m. on for the NFL’s Divisional Round Sunday slate.

 Let’s take a dive into what you need to know for each game.